pavoni/resque-rate_limited_queue/README.md

 rate_limited_enqueue(klass, *params)
 rate_limited_requeue(klass, *params)
 ````
-Queue the job specified to the resque queue specified by `@queue`.
-The requeue function is intended for use when you need the job to be pushed back to the queue; it just calls enqueue, but they are split to make testing with stubs easier.
+Queue the job specified to the resque queue specified by `@queue`. `rate_limited_requeue` is intended for use when you need the job to be pushed back to the queue; it just calls `rate_limited_queue`, but they are split to make testing with stubs easier.

 ```ruby
 pause
 ````
 Pauses the queue specified by `@queue`, if it is not already paused.
-In most cases you should call pause_until to pause a queue when yoiu hit a rate limit.
+In most cases you should call `pause_until` to pause a queue when you hit a rate limit.

 ```ruby
 un_pause